 Because it's water-based, this moisturizer is super lightweight.
 The volcanic ash combined with super hydrating ingredients helps keep skin shine-free all day long without drying it out.
 Bonus?
 It doubles as a primer—so you don't have to worry about pore-clogging ingredients layered on top of it.

 First off, yes, this mask contains sulfur, so we'll concede that it does stink a tiny bit.
 (The things we're willing to do for perfect skin...).
 Regardless, when combined with bentonite clay—aka volcanic ash—sulfur may be an even more effective acne fighter than it is alone.
-This mask also touts tea tree oil as an ingredient, to clarify the skin and kill acne-causing bacteria.
+This mask also touts tea tree oil as an ingredient to help clarify skin and kill acne-causing bacteria.

 Does your dry shampoo always do its job?
 We're guessing not, because there are some messes that can't be cleaned up with your basic dry shampoo—especially if it touts other qualities like "volumizing" or "conditioning."
 Ouai's dry shampoo is for the days when you really need to clean up your part and roots, and it utilizes volcanic ash to absorb grease and grime sitting on your scalp.
 Volcanic ash isn't just for your face.

 Many people use volcanic ash-based products to mop up sweat and oil that accumulates on their face through the day, and Bite Beauty has taken advantage of the ash's absorbent properties with its pressed powder.
 The product offers genuinely flexible coverage, and comes in six different shades that accommodate a range of skin tones.